coleifer/peewee/docs/peewee/api.rst

       #   {'nested': {'a': 1, 'b': 99}}      ('k' deleted; nested merged)
       # Postgresql:
       #   {'k': None, 'nested': {'b': 99}}   ('k' kept as null; nested overwritten)

-   If you write portable code, prefer top-level key adds (where all three agree) and avoid relying on either semantic for nested objects or null deletion.

 .. class:: JSONPath